Qualification routes including Solicitors Qualifying Exam (SQE) and Future Bar Training (FBT)

 Planned changes to the route to qualify as a barrister (FBT)

 The Bar Standards Board (BSB) will be introducing the Future Bar Training (FBT) programme with the aim of making the qualification process for becoming a barrister more flexible, accessible and affordable.
-The new pathways will replace the BPTC from September 2019, with the September intake being the last for the BPTC in its current form.
+The new pathways replaced the BPTC in September 2019, with the September intake being the last for the BPTC in its current form.

 The BSB has confirmed that, for prospective barristers, the academic component of training must continue to contain the existing seven 'Foundations of Legal Knowledge' (as currently specified in the QLD) plus the skills associated with graduate legal work, such as legal research.